 The LGPS is a funded defined-benefit plan, with the assets held in separate funds administered by Warwickshire County Council and Worcestershire County Council.
-The total contribution made for the year ended 31 July 2022 was £1,848,000, of which employer's contributions totalled £1,440,000 and employees' contributions totalled £408,000.
-The agreed contribution rates for future years are for Warwickshire County Council 20.0% for employers and for Worcestershire County Council 19.3% for employers and range from 5.5% to 12.5% cent for employees, depending on salary.
+The total contribution made for the year ended 31 July 2023 was £1,779,000, of which employer's contributions totalled £1,380,000 and employees' contributions totalled £399,000.
+The agreed contribution rates from Apr 23 for future years are for Warwickshire County Council 24.4% for employers and for Worcestershire County Council 19.8% for employers and range from 5.5% to 12.5% for employees, depending on salary.